 The one key aspect that automated advisors and human advisors share: registration requirements.
-An automated-advisor, despite its lack of humanity, must be registered with the U.S. Securities and Exchange Commission.
+An automated-advisor must be registered with the U.S. Securities and Exchange Commission.
 That makes the automated-advisor subject to all the same securities laws and regulations that a human advisor must follow.

 Also keep in mind that assets managed by an automated-advisor are not insured by the Federal Deposit Insurance Corporation (FDIC), the way traditional checking and savings accounts are insured.
 That’s because your money is invested in the stock market and isn’t sitting in a bank deposit account.

-Humans, of course, are able to deal better with the clients stress and uncertainty the may come with automated investing; one-on-one communication and guidance still makes all the difference when it comes to personal finance.
+Humans, of course, are able to deal better with the clients’ stress and uncertainty that may come with automated investing; one-on-one communication and guidance still makes all the difference when it comes to personal finance.
 That aspect has not changed, and probably never will.

-SoFi has taken the best of both worlds — man and machine — combining the efficiency of automated investing with the added perspective of a real live human financial advisor.
+SoFi has taken both worlds — man and machine — combining the efficiency of automated investing with the added perspective of a real live human financial advisor.

 We call our service SoFi Invest, where we make the most of the hybrid between automated-investors and human financial advisors.
 The humans are on standby when you need them, to help you devise and manage a plan and answer questions.
 Your resulting roadmap is a mix of automated investing and professional advice.

-Since SoFi advisors are paid a salary, not a commission.
-They’re all credentialed, and want to help you achieve your financial goals.
+SoFi advisors are all credentialed and want to help you achieve your financial goals.
 The pricing is simple and straightforward so that you always know what you are paying up front.

-In the meantime, SoFi Invest automatically rebalances your investments and provides you complimentary access to our financial advisors.
+In the meantime, SoFi Invest provides you complimentary access to our financial advisors.
 When the markets fluctuate and change, you don’t need to worry about rebalancing your portfolio, because we’re already on it.